mikke89/RmlUiDoc/pages/cpp_manual/interfaces/text_input_handler.md

 virtual void CommitComposition(String composition) = 0;
 ```

 This interface provides means to connect {{ page.lib_name }} with existing game engines for the IME or any other user input-related functionality.
-The lifetime of an instance is ended with the call of `OnDestroy()` in `Rml::TextInputHandler`, which is guaranteed by the implementation's destructor.
+The lifetime of an input context instance is ended with the call to `OnDestroy()` in `Rml::TextInputHandler`, the text input handler must ensure not to interact with the same instance after this point.

 #### IME Composition